United States Capitol revolutionary war and beyond header United States Capitol

 "A thing moderately good is not so good as it ought to be.
 Moderation in temper is always a virtue; but moderation in principle is always a vice." - The Rights of Man, Part 2, 1792

-Go to more Thomas Paine Quotes here
+Go to our complete listing of Thomas Paine Quotes here.

 Revolutionary War Quotes